ocramz/xeno/README.md

 * It walks across a string looking for tags, non-hierarchically (i.e. doesn't check closing tags).
 * It handles comments.
-* It currently is faster than Hexml, and does not allocate linearly for the size of the input.
-In other words, it runs in constant or practically constant space (see the memory benchmarks below).
+* It runs in constant or practically constant space (see the memory benchmarks below).
+* It currently is faster than Hexml.

 Memory benchmarks for Xeno: